-It started in the lobby.
-A big black spider clung to the ceiling, its sharp fangs hovering over the little guest’s heads, an eerie spiderweb covered the entire front window.
-This sight alone would have turned any sensible creature to a pile of mush – if this spooky spectacle wasn’t crafted entirely of balloons.
+It started in the lobby of the Great Wolf Lodge in Garden Grove.
+A big, black spider clung to the ceiling, its sharp fangs hovering over the little guest’s heads, an eerie spiderweb covered the entire front window.
+This sight alone would have turned any sensible creature to a pile of mush – if this spooky Howl-O-Ween spectacle wasn’t crafted entirely of balloons.

 “Is that more balloons than anywhere?” asked 6 year old Knox.
 “I don’t know honey,” I answered, wondering about the world record for balloon exhibits, “but it sure is a lot!”